Rafael07/Rafael07/README.md

 ## About Me

-Hi there! 👋 I'm Rafael Rodrigues, a data analyst with a keen interest in resolve business issues and give answers to people problems, giving meaning to data and stepping forward on studies further more.
-I thrive on exploring new technologies, solving problems, and creating innovative solutions.
+Hi there! 👋 I'm Rafael Rodrigues and I work making a difference through data strategies!
+I've been working in IT for over 10 years, 5 years as a data analyst and 1 year as a planning and project manager in the public service.
+I seek to implement the best principles and methodologies on the market to leverage business, increase earnings and add value to institutions.

 <!-- ## Skills